Skip to main content

 2. Date of birth

-4. Social Security Number (SSN) [For non-U.S. persons without an SSN or ITIN, their foreign passport number and country of issuance or similar identification]
+• For non-U.S. persons without an SSN or ITIN, their foreign passport number and country of issuance or similar identification.

 Note

-1. The requirements for the Individual with Significant Responsibility (“control prong”) and the Individual Opening the Account remain fully applicable.
+1. The requirements for the control prong and the individual opening the account remain fully applicable.

-2. As addressed above, the SSN of the Individual with Significant Responsibility (“control prong”) must be collected.
+2. The SSN of the control prong must be collected.

 Excluded Legal Entities

-Certain legal entities that are subject to significant regulatory oversight are excluded from BOTH the “ownership prong” (Beneficial Owners with 25%+ ownership) and “control prong” (Individual with Significant Responsibility) requirements.
-“Excluded Legal Entities” include:
+Certain legal entities that are subject to significant regulatory oversight are excluded from BOTH the ownership prong and control prong requirements.

 1. U.S. government entities.

-2. U.S. publicly traded corporations (and their wholly owned subsidiaries) that are listed on the New York, American, or NASDAQ stock exchanges (only).
+2. U.S. publicly-traded corporations and their wholly owned subsidiaries listed on the New York, American, or NASDAQ stock exchanges.

 3. Regulated U.S. financial institutions, including their holding companies.